Lineblocs/site/app/docs/quickstarts/basic-ivr.md

 ## Next Steps

-this guide went over how to setup a IVR. for related guides be sure to view the tutorials below:
+In this guide we went over how to setup a IVR.
+For other related guides be sure to view the following:

 [Recordings and Voicemail](http://lineblocs.com/resources/quickstarts/recordings-and-voicemail)